mrverrall/go-row/README.md

     # Install
     sudo dpkg -i go-row_0.0.0-alpha_armhf.deb

+Go-row should now be running as a service, you can check this with,

+    systemctl status go-row

 ## From Source
 Assuming a clean install of Raspbian on an Raspberry Pi Zero W...